 MATH 105 (Quantitative Reasoning & Statistical Analysis) or MATH 260 (Applied Statistics).
 MATH 260 is strongly recommended for those considering graduate study.
 Other statistics courses may also satisfy the cognate with departmental permission.
-Successful completion of the statistics cognate is a pre-requisite for PSYC 390 (Experimental Methods) which is taken in spring of the Junior year.
+Successful completion of the statistics cognate is recommended before taking PSYC 301 (Introduction to Research Methods) in spring of the sophomore year and is required before taking PSYC 390 (Experimental Methods) in spring of the Junior year